 Philmont Training Center

 Join us in the beautiful Florida Keys to learn with experienced and informed Scouters with ample time to enjoy the climate and beauty of the Keys.
-Click here to sign up for one of our January 2019 volunteer development conferences.

 Wood Badge is an advanced, national leadership course open only to Scouting volunteers and professionals.
 Scouters from Cub Scouting, Boy Scouting, Varsity Scouting, Venturing, Sea Scouts, and Explorers, and district and council Scouters all are welcome and belong here.